matthewkastor/cmudict-to-sqlite/README.md

 management in SQLite.

-I have however, written a small class called CmudictDb for accessing the database and looking up information in it.
+I have however, written a small class called CmudictDb for accessing the database and manipulating the information in it.
 So don't worry, you can look up information without learning any sql... just this random javascript thing I'm making up as I go along...
 The class is documented in the documentation which accompanies this here Node.js module and since I absolutely hate massive README files I'm not going to copy and paste it here.
-See the link below if you're just itching to read the docs online, right now. :D
+See the link below if you're just itching to read the docs online, right now.